Gallery

 ‘Choosing’ has a notion of expressing a moment of inward choice.
 Quite simply expressed but says it all.

-’Spirit’
+‘Spirit’ (Sold)

 Spirit’ was an exploration of a series of work that required me to be spontaneous and efficient in producing figurative works that were immediate and no pre-thought of the type of figure I was to create.
 The material came from fallen trees on our land, mostly Red Stringy Bark.
 I enjoyed the feeling of this piece.
 Soft, gentle, kind and loving in spirit.
 Hence the name - ‘Spirit’.
-900 mm high x 300mm in diameter.
-Approximately 30 kg.

 ‘Curious’